-For those just brand new to IPTV, these streaming services offer live TV channels at a set time delivered over the internet.
+For those unfamiliar with Live TV services or IPTV, these streaming services offer live TV channels at a set time delivered over the internet.

 To stream Live TV, you need a high-speed and stable internet connection, streaming devices such as smart TV or Amazon Firestick, and a subscription to a streaming service.

-You should also install a digital antenna should your live TV streaming service provider offer no over-the-air TV networks such as ABC, CBS, FOX, NBC and PBS.
+You can also install a digital antenna should your live TV provider offer no over-the-air TV networks such as NBC, ABC, FOX, CBS, and others.

 This provides you with the flexibility and full entertainment experience that other types of service providers cannot offer.